Frequently Asked Questions

 Cylinder bore specification & option:

 During the rebuild process, the cylinder is measured to assure it is well within the wear specification.
 Often the cylinder bores are very well within specification, and are only in need of a de-glaze, which I perform.
-If by chance the cylinder is in need of a next size over bore, it is an additional charge of $70.
+If by chance the cylinder is out of spec, i replace it, as at this time, it is not cost effectivce to resize the cylinder to the next size up.
+I am actively seeking a cost effective manner to reduce this cost & pass the savings on to the custoner, but for right now, i simple replacement of the cylinder is the most cost effective route.
+Replacing the cylinder is $100.00

 The remainder of the rebuild process entails the following: The cylinder is media blasted of all of its original paint & is repainted with a high gloss, high temprature black paint & baked in an oven which makes the finish resistant to fuel.
 The valve seats are cut & valves and lapped in.
 The right and left side engine covers are media blasted & the engine covers are painted with an laquer based paint that is a dead match for the original Honda “cloud” silver.
 The paint resists fuel so you don’t have to go nuts trying to keep raw fuel from touching the fresh paint during your installation.
 All internal engine components go through a rigorous cleaning process.
 Keep in mind that if your external left or right engine covers are scratched, they will be smoothed out during the process.
 If they require filling, please let me know & I will do the best I can without spending days on them.
 If you’re doing a 100 point restoration, but you have a badly gouged cover, it may not come out to your liking & you may want to purchase a new cover.
 This is a very rare instance & I have only experienced this once or twice in the several hundred restorations that I have done.
 Also during the rebuild, the cylinder head & engine case halves are bead-blasted & left bare as they were delivered from the factory.
 The spark plug threads are chased as well as every single hole on the engine (As depicted here).
 All of the visible hardware is replaced except for the 2 underside 14mm & 17mm bolts & the exhaust studs.
 The exhaust studs are media blasted along with the cylinder head, but not replaced.
 The studs are barely visible with the exhaust in place & removing them usually results in them breaking.
 At that point they require special machining to remove them which can cost up to $50 per stud.
 I don’t remove or replace the studs unless there is a need to.
 Keep this in mind if you’re sending an engine with one or both of the engine studs broken or damaged.
 All internal engine parts (transmission is included in the engine) are inspected for wear & checked to assure they are within specification.
 The transmission shift fork guide pins are replaced to assure positive shifting qualities, which is a key element of my work.
 Transmission shift fork wear is evaluated at this point & noted.
 About 1 in every 15 engines is in need of a transmission shift fork & 1 in every 30 is in need of both.
 I'm just trying to educate a persepctive customer as to the liklihood of an additional charge for a possibly worn shift fork.
 Also, if your engine shifts fine, it's not likely that there is any need for a shift fork replacment at all.
 All transmission gears, shift drum & related parts are checked to assure that a fresh engine will last for generations if maintained correctly.